martin-beran/coro/README.md

 ## Development status

 _This is a work in progress.
+It is currently usable for experiments with coroutines and for learning how coroutines work.
 It is incomplete, probably buggy, and not suitable for any production use._

 ## Repository structure